mattermost/docs/source/channels/make-calls.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Mattermost calls is built-in voice calling and screen sharing functionality, available in Channels, and is currently in beta.
+You can use Mattermost calls for voice calling and screen sharing functionality in channels, group messages, and direct messages.
 It’s available and on by default in Mattermost Cloud.
-For self-hosted deployments it's available as a plugin and needs to be enabled.
+For self-hosted deployments it's available as a plugin and needs to be enabled <link to config doc>.

-You can:

-- Start or join a call in any channel, group message, or direct message that you’re a part of.
 - Use Calls on desktop and mobile apps in addition to web browsers.
 - Share screen (not available on mobile), raise hands, chat in a thread, and even switch between products in the Mattermost suite (ie. Channels, Boards, and Playbooks) while on a call.

+To start a call, select **Start call** in the channel header.
+Anyone in the channel can join a call.
+If someone from outside of the organization wants to join a call they are not currently able to, unless they're provided with a guest account and added to the channel.

+Each call has a unique URL.
+Open the channel, group message, or direct message where you’d like to have a call and then select **Start call** on the top-right corner.

 Limitations
 -----------